reitermarkus/rust/README.md

 ## Forum

-Rust on ESP seems to be discussed here: https://matrix.to/#/#esp-rs:matrix.org!
+Rust on ESP seems to be discussed here: https://matrix.to/#/#esp-rs:matrix.org

 ## ["Hello, World" demo app](https://github.com/ivmarkov/rust-esp32-std-hello)

 [Here](https://github.com/ivmarkov/rust-esp32-std-hello)

+## Installation

+* Espressif was kind enough to offer [pre-built binaries of this repo](https://github.com/espressif/rust-esp32-example/blob/main/docs/rust-on-xtensa.md) (including the custom Clang LLVM necessary for building the "Hello, World" demo app from above).
+* Download & install the binaries for your operating system by following the instructions in their repo.

+**NOTE**: The Linux binaries will **NOT** work on older operating systems, like Ubuntu 18.04 LTS.
+For these, you DO need to build this Rust fork and the Espressif's LLVM fork yourself as described below.

 ## Building

 Install [Rustup](https://rustup.rs/).

-Build using these steps (NOTE 1: building might take **close to an hour**!
-NOTE 2: Please use the `stable` branch, which is based on MabezDev Stable, which in turn is based on Rust 1.50.0):
+Build using these steps:
 ```sh
 $ cd <some directory where you'll keep the compiler binaries and its sources; you'll need to keep the whole GIT repo, because xargo/cargo need those when building your ESP32 crates>
 $ git clone https://github.com/ivmarkov/rust